 Gordon has extensive standards experience across a wide range of critical issues including homeland security, safety, health, and protection of the environment.
 Gordon is an expert on conformity assessment systems design, an advisor to the U.S. Trade Representative on technical barriers to trade and related trade agreements, and has collaborated across the standards community to develop standards based solutions for national priorities throughout his career.
 Gordon provided direct support in the drafting and negotiation of the Technical Barriers to Trade chapter of the USMCA.

-Previous positions include leading government affairs for the largest US product safety certification and standard development organization, Underwriters Laboratories (UL) in Washington, DC, and Staff Engineer for the medical device and information technology sectors at UL’s Northbrook, IL headquarters.
-Gordon has worked collaboratively within the standards community to enhance health, safety, the environment and security throughout his career.
-In 2008 Gordon received an Environmental Protection Agency Gold Medal.
-He has also received a Department of Commerce Bronze Medal and the ANSI Meritorious Service Award for his work in standards and conformity assessment.
+Prior experience includes leading government affairs for the largest U.S. product safety certification and standards development organization, Underwriters Laboratories (UL) in Washington, DC, and Staff Engineer for the medical device and information technology sectors at UL’s Northbrook, IL headquarters.